RolandFaure/strainMiner/README.md

 # strainMiner
 separating strains in metagenomic assemblies using ILP

-*WARNING* strainMiner is not actively updated.
-Please go to [HairSplitter](https://github.com/RolandFaure/hairsplitter) to see a more up-to-date strain separator.
+*WARNING* strainMiner is not actively supported.
+Please go to [HairSplitter](https://github.com/RolandFaure/hairsplitter) to see an up-to-date strain separator.
 The strainMiner presented here nonetheless is the only one implementing ILP, and thus can perform slightly better than HairSplitter in some cases.

 ## Installation